 Celery Juice Recipe

-Making celery juice is not only healthy and easy to make, it's tasty, too!
-This recipe explains how to prepare it using a blender, but you could of course use a juicer, as well.
+Making celery juice is not only healthy and easy to make, but it's also tasty, too!
+This recipe explains how to prepare it using a blender, but you could, of course, use a juicer, as well.

 - 2 lemons, juiced